-We are a state-wide, grassroots, peer-run organization that seeks to provide opportunities for individuals to improve the quality of their lives, give back to their communities, and change public perceptions of mental illness.
-We do this by providing whole-person wellness education to people who are building a lifestyle of recovery.
-In order to spread this message further, we also advocate for person-centered care in traditional healthcare settings.
+We are a state-wide, grassroots, 100% peer-run organization that seeks to provide opportunities for individuals to improve the quality of their lives, give back to their communities, and change public perceptions of behavioral health.
+We do this by providing whole-person wellness education to those who are building a lifestyle of recovery.
+In order to spread this message further, we also advocate for person-centered care in traditional and non-traditional healthcare settings.

-We help those who are successfully living in recovery and wish to give back to their communities by training them to become Peer Support Specialists and wellness planning workshop facilitators.
-In fact, we are the only peer-run mental health organization that provides Peer Support Specialist certification courses.
+We help those who are living in recovery and wish to give back to their communities by training them to become Peer Support Professionals and Peer Support Supervisors.
+In fact, we were the first ever peer-run behavioral health organization to provide Peer Support Professional training courses.

-Finally, we serve as a voice for individuals with mental health conditions and offer hope that recovery is possible.
-We advocate for health-care policy that benefits consumers above all others and call attention to legislation that is oppressive, discriminatory, or lacking in evidence.
-We also openly share our stories of illness and recovery to break the silence and defeat stereotypes.
-Most importantly, we train others to join us in this mission through advocacy workshops and webinars.
+Finally, we serve as a voice for individuals with behavioral health conditions and offer hope that recovery is possible for everyone.
+We advocate for healthcare policy that benefits peers above all others and call attention to legislation that is oppressive, discriminatory, or lacking in evidence.
+We also openly share our stories of lived experience and recovery to break the silence and defeat stereotypes.
+Most importantly, we train others to join us in this mission through advocacy workshops.

-Put simply, we want to create a mentally well Colorado, one unique person at a time.
+Put simply, we want to create a wholly well Colorado, one unique person at a time.

 We envision a Colorado wherein all people, regardless of who they love, where they live, how much they earn, what language they speak, or how they worship, thrive in communities that support behavioral health and wellness without stigma or shame.